godotengine/godot-docs/classes/class_spatial.rst

 - void  **set_as_toplevel**  **(** :ref:`bool<class_bool>` enable  **)**

-Makes the node ignore its parents tranformations.
-Node tranformations are only in global space.
+Makes the node ignore its parents transformations.
+Node transformations are only in global space.

 .. _class_Spatial_set_gizmo: